HashCode74/GPTCaller_free/README.md

 *   **LLM Connection Management:** Easily add, edit, and manage connections to different LLM APIs.
 *   **Chat History:**  View and manage your conversation history with each LLM.
 Export history to `.md` files for archiving or further analysis.
 *   **Document Querying:**  Provide a simple document as context for your queries, allowing the LLM to answer questions based on the document's content.
-*   **Ollama Support:** Seamlessly integrate with Ollama to download and run various LLM models locally.

 ## Getting Started